logo

 1. Earn a degree or certificate in paralegal studies.

 Many North Carolina paralegals begin their careers by attending a North Carolina paralegal school.
-By earning an associate’s degree, a bachelor’s degree, or a certificate in legal studies, paralegals can build their resumes and gain a competitive advantage in the job market.
-As of November 2021, the American Bar Association (ABA) has approved 24 paralegal programs throughout the state.1
+By earning an associate degree in paralegal studies, a paralegal bachelor’s degree, or a paralegal certificate, paralegals can build their resumes and gain a competitive advantage in the job market.
+The American Bar Association (ABA) has approved seven paralegal programs throughout the state.1

 2. Gain experience.